Ultimate Business Intelligence Guide for CEOs by a CEO in 2026 + Reddit Comments

 What data from NinjaPear can feed BI dashboards

-- competitor listing data for market map dashboards
+- competitor listing data for market mapping

 - company updates data for change-monitoring dashboards

-- employee / person profile data for org-change tracking and account intelligence
+- employee / person profile data for org-change tracking

 - official JS and Python libraries